 - Loss of control.
 Most ESAs require the child's parent or guardian to be responsible for the account.
 In losing control of the account, a grandparent would no longer have the option of transferring the money to a different beneficiary, or of withdrawing the money if needed for other purposes.
 That said, there is no law that prevents a grandparent from opening a Coverdell account.

 Another approach for parents and grandparents may be to combine the features of custodial accounts and 529 college savings plans.
 For example, by placing a 529 plan within a custodial account, the parent or grandparent can retain control until the student becomes of age (generally 18 to 21, but varies by state).
 After that, the student would have control, but must use the money for college expenses or pay a penalty.
-"This would allow you to receive tax-deferred growth and spend the money tax free on college expenses, plus it would ensure that the student receives the money no matter what," says Keith Bernhardt, vice president of college planning at Fidelity Investments.
+"This would allow you to receive tax-deferred growth and spend the money tax-free on college expenses, plus it would ensure that the student receives the money no matter what," says Melissa Ridolfi vice president of college planning at Fidelity Investments.

 Alternatively, grandparents can pay for college directly.
 For estate-planning purposes, the advantage of paying directly is that it is not considered a gift.
-So, a grandparent could still use his or her annual gift exclusion to give up to $14,000 to the same grandchild.
+So, a grandparent could still use their annual gift exclusion to give up to $15,000 to the same grandchild.
 The downside is that a direct tuition payment could reduce subsequent financial aid dollar for dollar.5 Also, you would lose the advantage of years of tax-advantaged savings offered with a 529 plan or a Coverdell ESA.

 What is the right solution for you?

 For many grandparents looking for a tax-smart way to contribute to their grandchildren's education, 529 accounts may prove to be an attractive education funding vehicle.
 But it's not right for everyone.
 So think through your personal situation with your loved ones.
 If you need help, work with a financial consultant.